ericadamski/Attempts./content/blog/simple-password-management/index.md

 There it is!

 A relatively simple way to integrate password authentication in your React app.
-This does not cover handling front end tokens like [JWTs](https://jwt.io/) or cookies but they can easily be added on now that verifing passwords is complete.
+This does not cover handling front end tokens like [JWTs](https://jwt.io/) or cookies but they can easily be added on now that verifying passwords is complete.
 Let me know if you want a more concrete example of this working or want to me write a follow up about JWT and cookies.

 Thanks for reading!